 A further stage

-We have long had a vision for a performing arts centre, an environment in which everyone – whether artist, scientist or mathematician – can develop self-expression and fluency.
-We are bringing this vision to life to mark our 400th anniversary: work began in early 2016 and the Centre will open in autumn 2017.
+We have long had a vision for a Performing Arts Centre, an environment in which everyone – whether artist, scientist or mathematician – can develop self-expression and fluency.
+We are bringing this vision to life to mark our 400th anniversary: work began in early 2016 and the Centre will open in the spring of 2018.

-The development also includes a new Classics Department and a large court with grass, trees and seating, which will create a welcoming and relaxing green space for pupils in this part of the School.
+The development also includes a new Classics Department and a large court with trees and seating, which will create a welcoming and relaxing green space for pupils.

-For opportunities to support the Performing Arts Centre, including the chance to name a seat, please see the performing arts pages in our our alumni section.
+For opportunities to support the Peter Hall Performing Arts Centre, including the chance to name a seat, please see the performing arts pages in our our alumni section.